RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 #### qg3ph MC grid: speed-up the calculations

-You may have notice that TDEP offers the possibility to select Density of q-point mesh for Brillouin zone integration and the dimension of the grid for the threephonon integration through the flag **--qpoint_grid3ph value#1 value#2 value#3**, **-qg3ph value#1 value#2 value#3**.
+You may have noticed that TDEP offers the possibility to select Density of q-point mesh for Brillouin zone integration and the dimension of the grid for the threephonon integration through the flag **--qpoint_grid3ph value#1 value#2 value#3**, **-qg3ph value#1 value#2 value#3**.
 For more details, have a look at the manual: [Monte Carlo integration for the scattering rates](https://tdep-developers.github.io/tdep/program/thermal_conductivity/#monte-carlo-integration-for-the-scattering-rates)

 The idea is, we generate a full grid, on which the thermal conductivity will be integrated.
 A subset of this full grid can then be selected to perform the scattering integration.
 In order to improve the convergence, these points are not selected entirely at random but using a stratified approach to sample more uniformly the Brillouin zone.